diyafury/diyafury/README.md

 I am a freelance front-end developer and I totally dabble in fullstack like most of us.
 I am an expert in CSS/HTML5/Javascript and a myriad of frameworks/libraries in this regard.
 I have years of agency experience and have been a Team Lead in the past.

-Currently the universe and my set of faithful clients have me make peace with Wordpress mostly but I also have commercial experience in AngularJS and ReactJs web applications.
+Currently I'm working in ReactJS and Wordpress mostly but I also have commercial experience in AngularJS and a myriad other front-end technologies, libraries and framework.
+The nature of my position is learning on the job.
+The last few months I have been largely working in React on a peice of CMS software ads well as smaller bespoke kiosk applications togeter with a team of developers.

 - 👀 I’m interested in ...